Border between Austria and Germany

 Austria

-The following section gives you an overview of whether you need a vignette and whether there is distance-based tolling.
+The following section gives you an overview of whether you need a vignette and whether there is a distance-based toll.

-Austria: Vignette requirement (or not?)
+Austria: vignette requirement (or not?)

-Distance-based tolling in Austria
+Distance-based toll in Austria

 Special toll routes